Equitable Division of Community Property in Arizona

 Comparing Husband and Wife’s Awards of Community Property

-On appeal, wife claimed that the court gave husband three times as much community property as it gave her.
-She claimed that the valuation of several items were wrong.
+On appeal, the wife claimed that the court gave the husband three times as much community property as it gave her.
+She claimed that the valuation of several items was wrong.
 However, she did not dispute the values of that property at the time of trial.
 Therefore, she cannot argue about the valuation of the automobiles and jewelry in an appeal.